-Now get all the official Google apps, including the Play Store, on the new Huawei phones with EMUI 12 or even EMUI 13 through the GBox app.
+Now get all the official Google apps, including the Play Store apk on the new Huawei devices with EMUI 12 or even EMUI 13 and HarmonyOS with GBox app.
 If you do not know, Huawei smartphones were at some point a very fierce competitor to other OEMs, and since the start of the US ban on Chinese companies, the company began losing its large market share at that time, almost three years ago in 2019.

 But the problem here is that as users of Android we have become accustomed to using the phone in a certain way with some necessary tools, all of which happened to be developed by Google.
 These tools include but are not limited to important apps such as YouTube, Maps, Gmail, apps that also require the presence of Google services or “GMS” such as Uber.

 Therefore, with the distinction of the Chinese company’s phones in terms of internal hardware, wonderful design, and even the low price, so that it can compensate its users for the absence of these services, the user who buys a phone from Huawei always searches for a way to obtain the usual services on his new phone.